Iconiq2/WD-SUNGA-HandsOn2/readme.md

 Guiding Question:

-- What is the project
+- What is the project - About creating heroes and animation.
-- Whats the purpose
+- Whats the purpose - To practice my skill in creating animation and heroes.
-- What are key components
+- What are key components - Correct input of syntax
-- What technology used and how it is used
+- What technology used and how it is used - HTML, CSS, and JS

 ### Key Components